 So for example you can just bend the arms from T Pose to A pose and you can be sure the Volume Bones, attachment points, Deform Bones, hands and fingers remain where they belong.

-Once you have done that, you will notice 2 major changes:
+You will now notice 2 major changes:

 - The Joint Positions table in the Data properties section gets populated with entries (left image below)